The Journal of Contemporary Dental Practice

 RESEARCH ARTICLE

-Gururaghavendran Rajesh, Almas Binnal, Mithun BH Pai, Vijayendranath Nayak, Ashwini Rao
+Gururaghavendran Rajesh, Almas Binnal, Mithun BH Pai, Vijayendranath Nayak

 General Dental Practitioners as Potential Responders to Disaster Scenario in a Highly Disaster-prone Area: An Explorative Study